 "Words cannot convey the total value of yoga.
 It has to be experienced"

-Prior to retiring, my career was in Human Resources and training.
-Teaching yoga was a natural progression.
-It is my interest and passion to study and share with others health-related information, particularly in relation to the benefits of yoga on the brain and body as we age.
+A prior career in training and HR made yoga teaching a natural fit when I retired.
+It is my interest and passion to study and share with others health-related information, particularly in regard to the benefits of yoga on the brain and body as we age.
 I have formal qualifications in yoga teaching and anatomy and physiology.

-If you would like to try yoga but have some questions or doubts that you would like to discuss, please call me on 0422 090 171, email me at or use my contact form.
+If you would like to try yoga but have some questions or would like more information please call me on

 0422 090 171 or email me at email@example.com.